echabert/ESIPAP-RPI/sessions/Session1.md

 ## Tools used
    - **Compiler**:
-       - on Linux/MacOSX machines, the default compiler is **g++**
+       - the default compiler is **g++**
    - **Text editor**: feel free to use the editor of our choice:
-       - on the Linux virtual machine, several editors are available including emacs, gedit, nedit, vi/vim, ...
+       - several editors are available including emacs, gedit, nedit, vi/vim, ...
-   - **Git**: requires to have an account on [github](https://github.com/)

 ## Instructions